FancyPandaSoftworks/degiro/README.md

 https://phoenixnap.com/kb/install-pip-windows

-1) After downloading, shift right click in the folder where the files are and select 'open powershell window here'.
+1) After downloading, shift right click in the folder where the files are and select 'open powershell window here', or 'unix shell' if you have linux, or anaconda prompt if you use that for Python

 2) Type in "python -m pip install -r requirements.txt", or "python pip install -r requirements.txt"